 PCEngine / TurboGrafx-16 Controller Protocol¶

-This document provides a comprehensive technical reference for the PCEngine/TurboGrafx-16 controller protocol, with emphasis on the multitap scanning mechanism, mouse support, and RP2040 PIO implementation strategies.
+A technical reference for the PCEngine/TurboGrafx-16 controller protocol, covering the controller interface, multitap scanning mechanism, 6-button extension, and mouse support.

 Table of Contents¶